 LeavenLaw is a consumer protection law firm that specializes in helping consumers with debt, credit and privacy.
 If you have received repeated, unwanted debt collection calls or robo-dialed telemarketing calls for products or services you did not request (or you asked them to stop calling) you likely have rights under the TCPA, FDCPA and/or FCCPA.
 Please give the attorneys at LeavenLaw a call to evaluate your case.

 To help keep track of the calls you receive, it is best to keep a communications log.
 Keep track of important information such as the time, date, number, name, company, and other details and let them know they are no longer permitted to contact you with regard to the debt.
+It is also important that their number remains unblocked so you may record every call attempted.

 The Telephone Consumer Protection Act is a Federal statute that regulates use of technology in making calls and sending texts to cellular telephones and sending faxes to businesses with the appropriate level of consent.
 For a full review of the language of the TCPA, please visit our review.